-CASELLA WASTE SYSTEMS, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Unaudited)

-(All amounts in thousands, except per share amounts)
+CASELLA WASTE SYSTEMS, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Unaudited) (All amounts in thousands, except per share amounts)

 The condensed consolidated balance sheets of Casella Waste Systems, Inc. and Subsidiaries (the "Company") as of April 30, 2000 and January 31, 2001, the consolidated statements of operations for the three and nine months ended January 31, 2000 and 2001 and the condensed consolidated statements of cash flows for the nine months ended January 31, 2000 and 2001 are unaudited.
 In the opinion of management, such financial statements include all adjustments (which include normal recurring and nonrecurring adjustments) necessary for a fair presentation of financial position, results of operations and cash flows for the periods presented.
-The consolidated financial statements presented herein should be read in connection with the Company's audited consolidated financial statements as of and for the twelve months ended April 30, 2000.
+The company's audited consolidated financial statements as of and for the twelve months ended April 30, 2000.
 These were included as part of the Company's Annual Report on Form 10-K (the "Annual Report").